AdobeDocs/experience-manager-65.en/help/assets/launch.md

 See also [Analytics Implementation Guide](https://experienceleague.adobe.com/docs/analytics/implementation/home.html).

-**To configure Adobe Analytics for the integration**:
+**To configure Adobe Analytics for the integration:**

-1. Start by accessing Adobe Analytics from the Experience Cloud [home page](https://exc-home.experiencecloud.adobe.com/exc-home/home.html#/).
+1. Start by accessing Adobe Analytics from the Experience Cloud [home page](https://experience.adobe.com/#/home).
 On the menu bar, click the Solutions icon (a three by three table of dots) near the upper-right corner of the page, then clicking **[!UICONTROL Analytics]**.

    ![2019-07-22_18-08-47](assets/2019-07-22_18-08-47.png)